lphxx6222712/ISCLNet/README.md

-# MSAN_Retina
+# ISCLNet
-This code is implement of our paper "Multi-Modal Retinal Image Classification with Modality-Specific Attention Network".
+This code is implement of our paper "Intra- and Inter-Slice Contrastive Learning for Point Supervised OCT Fluid Segmentation".
 If you use this code, please consider citing the following paper:

-X. He, Y. Deng, L. Fang and Q. Peng, "Multi-Modal Retinal Image Classification with Modality-Specific Attention Network," IEEE Transactions on Medical Imaging, 2021.
+X. He, L. Fang, M. Tan, and C. Xiang, "Intra- and Inter-Slice Contrastive Learning for Point Supervised OCT Fluid Segmentation," IEEE Transactions on Image Processing, vol. 31, pp: 1870 - 1881, 2022.

-If you have any questions, please contact us, E-mail: leyuan_fang@hnu.edu.cn or xx_h@hnu.edu.cn
+If you have any questions, please contact us, E-mail: xx_h@hnu.edu.cn or leyuan_fang@hnu.edu.cn

 Requirements: pytorch 1.2.0, python 3.7